 The product is warranted to be free of defects in materials and workmanship under normal use and service, for a period of one year from the date of purchase.
-This warranty covers parts and labor, but does not cover misuse, negligence or dealer travel time.
+This warranty covers parts and labor, but does not cover misuse, negligence, dealer travel time and shipping costs to and from the dealer.